Alice-RdS/Alice-RdS/README.md

-Hello o/<br>
-I'm Alice and I'm looking for a career transition for IT<br>
+Hello!
+I'm Alice and I'm looking for a career transition for IT.<br>
 <br>
 I'm currently:<br>
 Working in Eventim Brasil<br>